upstream-se/guidebook-draft/docs/motivation/problem-space.md

 This page describes the **baseline conditions** under which software systems are conceived and evolve.
 These conditions are not exceptional; they are common across domains, industries, and technologies.
 They provide the background against which upstream concerns emerge, without yet characterizing them as problems or proposing solutions.

 The purpose of this page is therefore **descriptive**.
-It characterizes the environment in which software systems operate, establishing a shared understanding of the setting that motivates the Upstream Software Engineering discipline.
+It characterizes the environment in which software systems operate, establishing a shared understanding of the setting that motivates Upstream Software Engineering as a discipline.

 ## Software Systems as Long-Lived Entities